dnsimple/dnsimple-support/content/articles/redirect.markdown

 You can use the URL record to configure a redirect.
 Check the [URL record](/articles/url-record) and [redirector](/articles/redirector) articles for specific instructions on how to create the redirect.

-The redirector is designed to use transparent 301 redirects redirects.
+The redirector is designed to use transparent 301 redirects.
 We do not support masked redirects at this time.

 ## Configure an HTTPS, or HTTP+HTTPS redirect